-We run a one-acre market garden on campus, the produce from which is sold at CitySeed's Wooster Square Farmers' Market or donated to hunger relief partners; we also run a variety of educational programming designed to introduce students to the national and international conversation about food and agriculture.
+We run a one-acre farm on campus, the produce from which is sold at CitySeed's Wooster Square Farmers' Market or donated to hunger relief partners.
+We also run a variety of educational programming designed to introduce students to the national and international conversation about food and agriculture.

 This Tumblr will feature photographs and stories from the Farm, pieces written by our students, and links to news stories we think are interesting and relevant to our mission.

 Starting June 20th, we will be holding volunteer workdays on Fridays and Saturdays from 9:00 am to 4:00pm.